-(2) The subject is a three storey townhouse apartment building, located in the Thorncliffe community of north east Calgary.
+(2) The subject is a three storey townhouse project comprised of two buildings, located in the Greenview community of north east Calgary.
 The area is in Market Zone 6.
-The project contains 240 units, consisting of 36 two bedroom units, 168 three bedroom units, and 36 four bedroom units.
-The project was developed in 1971.
+The project contains 76 units, consisting of 40 one bedroom units, and 36 two bedroom units.
+The project was developed in1980.

-lssues:
+Issues:

 (3) The current assessment is based on the income approach to value.
 The Complainant does not dispute the valuation method.
-There is no dispute over the number and types of units.
+There is no dispute over the number of each unit type.
 There are two issues.
 The first issue is whether the Gross Income Multiplier (G.I.M.) should be reduced from 11.5 to 11.0 in calculating the 2012 assessment.
-The second issue is the rents applied to the three bedroom units.
-The City has adopted rents of \$1,175 per month for the three bedroom units.
-The Complainant argues that \$1,099 is more appropriate.
-The Complainant also maintains that a vacancy rate of 5.0 per cent is more appropriate than the 4.0 per cent rate currently being applied.
+The second issue is the rents that have been applied.

-Complainant's Requested Value: \$33,410,000
+Complainant's Requested Value: \$9,760,000